gamelab/WebGL-Particles-Plugin/README.md

 ##Dependencies
-- Kiwi.js version 1.0.1 or greater
+- Kiwi.js version 1.1.0 or greater (new in plugin version 1.1.0)

 ##How to Include: